-Security Groups > Ed dit inbound rules
+Security Groups > Edit inbound rules

-Edit inbour nd rules
+Edit inbound rules

-Inbound rules contro ol the incoming traffic that's allowed to reach the instance.
+Inbound rules control the incoming traffic that's allowed to reach th e instance.

-Туре (і) Protocol (i) Port Range (i) Source (j) Description 1
+Type (i) Protocol (i) Port Range (i) Source (i) Description (i)

-This security group has no rules
+7. his security group has no rules

 Add Rule

-de on existing rules will result in the edited rule being deleted and a new rule or brief period of time until the new rule can be created. created with the new details.
-This will cause traffic that depends on that rule to
+NOTE: Any edits made on existing rules will result in the edited rule be dropped for a very brief period of time until the new rule can be determined. • will cause traffic that depends on that rule to

 Required Cancel Save rules